-- The data is 00h for an unprotected sector and 01h for a protected sector.
-See "Autoselect Command Sequence" for more information. - 9.
-The Unlock Bypass command is required prior to the Unlock Bypass Program command. - The Unlock Bypass Reset command is required to return to reading array data when the device is in the unlock bypass mode. - 11.
-The system may read and program in non-erasing sectors, or enter the autoselect mode, when in the Erase Suspend mode.
+- 8. The data is 00h for an unprotected sector and 01h for a protected sector. - 9.
+The Unlock Bypass command is required prior to the Unlock Bypass Program command. - 10.
+The Unlock Bypass Reset command is required to return to reading array data when the device is in the Unlock Bypass mode. - 11.
+The system may read and program functions in nonerasing sectors, or enter the autoselect mode, when in the Erase Suspend mode.
 The Erase Suspend command is valid only during a sector erase operation. - 12.
 The Erase Resume command is valid only during the Erase Suspend mode.